benjaminsnorris/bennorris.com/subscribe/index.md

 title: Subscribe
 ---

 You can subscribe via [RSS](/feed.xml), or by entering your email address below.
+Selecting categories will update your preferences so that you will receive only those emails.

 <div id="subscribe-block">
   <form